Junction4Nako/Junction4Nako.github.io/_pages/about.md

 **Zejun Li\***, Jiwen Zhang\*, Dianyi Wang\*, Ye Wang\*, Xuanjing Huang, Zhongyu Wei.

 [\[**Awesome LMMs Reviewed**\]](https://github.com/FudanDISC/Awesome-Large-Multimodal-Models)
-- We review existing LMMs from an unified perspective: input-output space extension.
+- We review and summarize existing LMMs from an unified and straightforward perspective: input-output space extension.
 - We discuss various model architectures, training datasets, and evaluation stratigies, aiming to provide a comprehensive overview for readers.
 - Our survey also talks about how to extend the input-output space to embodied environments, leaving rooms for future development.
 </div>